 Should we Take Medication for Anxiety?

-A lot of people ask about taking medication with anxiety and as I am not a doctor, I cannot comment on any particular medication that anyone is taking or if you should come off or stay on it, I can only pass on my own personal experience and views.
+A lot of people ask about taking medication with anxiety, and as I am not a doctor, I cannot comment on any particular medication that anyone is taking, or if you should come off or stay on it.
+I can only pass on my personal experience and views.

 But as a general rule, I believe that medication is thrown at anxiety sufferers far too easily because of ignorance on the subject.
 Some doctors appear to have a lack of understanding of the condition, and therefore the only solution they know is to throw medication at it.
 I’m not saying this happens in all cases, but I feel I was just given medication because the doctor knew no better.

-I was given tablets to slow my heart rate down when all I suffered from was anxiety and these tablets did nothing for me at all.
+I was prescribed tablets to slow my heart rate down when all I suffered from was anxiety, and these tablets did nothing for me at all.
 I was also put on anti-depressants that just made me feel like a walking zombie.
 Neither did me any good, so I came off them gradually and felt better for it.

 The reason I sometimes worry about medication being thrown at the problem is that I believe it can create other issues.
 For example, people can also get addicted to the very drug that was supposed to help them.
 I also think that medication can become a crutch for a lot of sufferers.